FabmanHQ/fabman-api/sections/webhooks.md

 	…, // common fields (see above)
 	"details": {
-		"booking": {…}, // the created, updated or deleted booking "resource": {…}, // the affected resource
+		"booking": {…}, // the created, updated or deleted booking "resource": {…}, // the affected equipment
 		"member": {…} // the member who booked the equipment. (null if booked as "staff only") }
 }